rodrigoespeso/java-8/README.md

 # java-8
-This code base has all the code related to the Java 8 course.
+This code base has all the code related to the Java 8 course plus my own examples and exercises under "com.respeso" packages

 ### Complete Course link is available here: